Luke 9:42-45

 In other words, resurrection miracles here before Christ’s resurrection, only temporary.
 Restored them to a condition of living again, but it’s still life in a fallen world.
 Death is still in effect.
 All three of these subjects are going to die again.

-That’s partly what’s got to prompt Jesus’ lament in verse 41, “Oh, faithless and twisted generation.
+That’s partly what’s got to prompt Jesus’ lament there in verse 41, “Oh, faithless and twisted generation.
 How long am I to be with you and bear with you?”
 In other words, “I’m not going to be physically present to raise all your sons and daughters from the dead.
 So if you refuse to be a believing generation, if you turn away from faith, you’re doomed to die.
 Not just dying physically.
 I’m talking about something more profound.
 I’m talking about dying spiritually.
 I’m talking about what comes after this life.
 I’m talking about your eternity.”

 Folks, our, our world is having a hard, hard time, denying the immaterial nature of humanity.
 They can’t explain evil in the world.
 They can’t explain what goes on in the heart and the soul of mankind.
 They can’t explain it in material terms.
 They are struggling and grasping for answers and coming up with all kinds of ridiculous nonsense to explain what it is to be human.